vandres/angularjs-hoodie/README.md

-angularjs-typescript
+angularjs-hoodie
 ====================

-This repository is planned as bootstrap for AngularJS projects
+This repository is planned as bootstrap for AngularJS + Hood.ie projects

 Installation
 ------------